blopezrodas/Retail-Sales-Optimization/README.md

 ## Overview/Problem Statement
 Superstore is a fictional national retail company.
-In this project, I developed a comprehensive Power BI dashboard for a fictional national retail chain to deliver actionable insights on sales performance, customer behavior, and product profitability.
-The primary goal was to create an executive-level tool that enables data-driven decisions around growth strategies, marketing investment, and inventory planning.
+I was hired as a Data Analyst to optimize sales performance.
+My task was to identify actionable insights into revenue drivers, regional opportunities, product trends, and customer segments.
+Using a real-world sales dataset, I performed end-to-end analysis — from data cleaning in Python to delivering a fully interactive Power BI dashboard.

 ## Business Questions: